Phase transitions for geodesic flows and the geometric potential: Preliminaries

-where the determinant of $dg_t$ is computed with respect to orthonormal basis of the unstable subspaces with respect to $g$. \end{definition}
+where the determinant of $dg_t$ is computed with respect to an orthonormal basis (using the Riemannian metric $g$) of the unstable subspace at $\xi$. \end{definition}

-The study of the geometric potential for (transitive) Anosov diffeomorphisms and flows is a classical subject.
-In those cases the equilibrium state of this potential corresponds to the SRB measure.
-We will need the following theorem \cite[Theorem 7.2]{pps}.
+The study of the geometric potential for (transitive) Anosov diffeomorphisms and flows is a classical subject (see \cite{si}, \cite{bob}, \cite{br}).
+In those cases the equilibrium state of the geometric potential corresponds to the SRB measure.
+We will need the following result.

-\begin{theorem} Assume $\widetilde{X}$ is a simply connected negatively curved manifold with pinching $-a^2\le K_g\le-b^2<0$.
+\begin{theorem}\cite[Theorem 7.2]{pps} Let $\widetilde{M}$ be a simply connected pinched negatively curved manifold.
 Moreover assume that the derivatives of the sectional curvature are uniformly bounded.
 Then the geometric potential $F^{su}$ is H\"older continuous. \end{theorem}

-It is proven in \cite[Theorem 3.9.1]{Kl} that if $(X,g)$ satisfies the pinching condition $-a^2\le K_g\le -b^2<0$, then we have where $N$ is the real dimension of $X$ and $v\in T^1X$.
-In particular if $\mu$ is a $(g_t)$- invariant probability measure, then for $t\ge 0$ we have
+It is proven in \cite[Theorem 3.9.1]{Kl} that if $(M,g)$ satisfies the pinching condition $-a^2\le K_g\le -b^2<0$, then we have where $N$ is the real dimension of $M$ and $v\in T^1M$ (here $K_g$ stands for the sectional curvature of $(M,g)$).
+We emphasize that inequality (\ref{bounduj}) follows from a local computation: it is also true that if the sectional curvature of an open set $Z\subset M$ lies in $[-a_1^2,-b_1^2]$, then for every $v\in T^1Z$ we have Inequality (\ref{bounduj}) also implies that for every invariant probability measure $\mu$ and $t\ge 0$ we have